SCLW/Circuitry-Based-Sound/readme.md

 The CD4093 contains 4 NAND Schmitt triggers, each providing 2 inputs and 1 output.

-It acts as a square wave oscillator when the first input is set to a logical high and the second input is wired as the CD40106.
-Bringing the 1 input down to a logical low, inhibits oscillations.
-A break out section allows for logic control of the 1 input of each NAND gate.
-Therfore, gating the ouput can be achieved by controlling the first input with another digital signal, square wave or a simple switch for the input pin fo changing between power or signal ground.
-Bringing the first input to high via a push button works like a keyboard.
+It acts as a square wave oscillator when the inputs are connected to form an inverter.
+The last two rows of the truth table indicate that one input has to be set to a logical high in order to get an inversion.
+When the second input is wired as the CD40106, the CD4093 also generates square waves.
+Bringing the logical high down to a logical low, inhibits oscillations.
+A break out section allows for logic control of the first input of each NAND gate.
+Therfore, gating the ouput can be achieved by controlling the first input with another digital signal, square wave or a simple switch.

 <img src=https://github.com/clswa/Circuitry-Based-Sound/blob/master/img/CD4093.jpg>